Sanitary Sewer

 Discharges from Laboratory Research and Teaching activities:

-Some aqueous solutions are not regulated because they do not exhibit any of the hazardous characteristics (ignitability, corrosivity, reactivity or toxicity) as defined by BC Hazardous Waste Regulations or not classified as hazardous under the Transportation of Dangerous Goods Regulation, and are not specifically prohibited or restricted by Metro Vancouver’s Sewer Use Bylaw.
+Drain disposal of aqueous solutions is prohibited.
+Assessments are required to determine if certain aqueous solutions are not hazardous or not regulated: if they exhibit any hazardous characteristics (ignitability, corrosivity, reactivity or toxicity) as defined by the BC Hazardous Waste Regulation, if not classified as hazardous under the federal Transportation of Dangerous Goods Regulation, if not specifically classified as environmental hazards (e.g. marine pollutants or aquatic habitat toxicity), and if not specifically prohibited/restricted by Metro Vancouver’s Sewer Use Bylaw.

 Things to note:

-- If any chemical components are listed as hazardous in the SDS, the mixture (aqueous solution) is disposed as hazardous waste.
+• If any chemical components are listed as hazardous in the SDS, the mixture (aqueous solution) must be disposed as hazardous waste.

-- Corrosive waste (e.g. bleach) that does not exhibit any other hazards must be safely neutralized to an acceptable pH range (6-10) before going down the drain.
+• Corrosive waste (e.g. bleach) that does not exhibit any other hazards must be safely neutralized to an acceptable pH range (6-10) before sink disposal.